Expert knowledge of airport processes for the efficient design and development of custom solutions.

 We design airport infrastructures and facilities that, although located outside the airport grounds, are closely linked to it.
 AERTEC's services cover both internal and external infrastructures linked to the airport sector.

-In an airport, everything is designed according to aeronautical criteria, from the feasibility of the overall system to its design and implementation.
-This requires engineers and architects to integrate processes, flows and volumes, creating efficient and functional spaces.
+At an airport, everything must be designed according to aeronautical criteria, from overall system viability to design and execution.
+This requires engineers and architects who can integrate processes, flows and volumes, creating efficient and functional spaces.
+Architecture and engineering coexist in an essential balance.

 Designing airports poses challenges such as handling large scales, designing adaptable terminals, complying with standards and ensuring efficient maintenance.